From quantum time to manifestly covariant QFT: On the need for a quantum-action-based quantization: Classical and quantum dynamical time

 Let us make a few conceptual comments about the previous important result.
 First of all, let us emphasize that $\mathcal{S}$ is quantum operator, which for obvious reasons we denote as \emph{quantum action}.
 Secondly, we stress that $\mathcal{S}$ is only a meaningful object in this extended setting: Since

 as one can easily check using the algebra of $a(p)$ \footnote{As a technical remark, we clarify that the relation between $a(x)$ in Eq.\ \eqref{eq:axap} and the field operators of Eq.\ \eqref{eq:fields} involves a non-trivial Bogoliubov transformation.}, fields at different time points are independent and the structure of $\mathcal{S}$ cannot be simplified.
 In a sense, this mimics the situation in classical physics where the action is defined by generic fields without assuming any equation of motion as they are instead derived from the formal structure of the action.
 Moreover, the ladder operators that appear in the field expansions \eqref{eq:fields} are the one creating/annihilating PaW-like particles.
 We have thus successfully identified the proper QFT scenario that reinterprets PaW-like particles as field excitations.
-See Figure \ref{fig:fig1}.
+At the same time, while in standard QFT one may formally think of the Hilbert space as the space of field configurations at a given time, with an eigenbasis $|\phi(\textbf{x})\rangle$ of operators $\phi(\textbf{x})$, we can think of $\mathcal{H}$ as the space of field configurations in spacetime, with eigenbasis $|\phi(x)\rangle$ such that $\hat{\phi}(x)|\phi(x)\rangle= \phi(x)|\phi(x)\rangle$ which follows from Eq.\ \eqref{eq:stfieldalg} (up to the standard continuum subtleties).
+These comments are illustrated in Figure \ref{fig:fig1}.